I’d kiss a frog even if there was no promise of a Prince Charming popping out of it. I love frogs.Cameron Diaz

-Frogs just don’t get enough love, or enough recognition that certain species of them are in just as much danger of passing from the Earth as bees.
+Frogs just don’t get enough love or enough recognition!
+In fact, the situation is so dire that certain species of them are in just as much danger of passing from the Earth as bees are.
 Save The Frogs Day aims to raise awareness about these wonderful amphibians and everything they do for us.
-If you have an abiding hatred of all things insect, then you should definitely be out there beating a drum for Save The Frogs Day!
-But that’s just the beginning!

 History of Save The Frogs Day

 Frogs can be found all over the world, and have been on the earth for an incredibly long time, with the first ancestor of the modern frog being dated to the Triassic period.
 That’s a really long time ago!
 Since then, these almost entirely carnivorous beasties have been devouring every known type of insect all over the world.